tapageur/workspace-dayz-havoc/config/README.md

 ### types.xml

 This file contains the basic objects configuration for the map.
 We kept a backup of this file in this folder.

-Modifications:
-* None (so far)
+There is no need to keep a list of modifications for this file, we will use version control and the file in this folder.